Corporate Governance Statement

 - be entitled to obtain independent professional or other advice at the cost of the Company; and

 - be entitled to obtain such resources and information from the Company, including direct access to employees of and advisors to the Company, as they may require.

 The qualifications, experience and date of appointment of Directors and Committee Members are included in the Directors’ Report, as are details of the number of Board and Committee meetings held during the year.

 An induction process applies to new Directors and professional development opportunities are made available to all Directors.

 3. Promoting Ethical and Responsible Decision Making

 Code of Ethics and Corporate Conduct

 Petsec has always placed great importance on the maintenance of high ethical standards.
 The Board has adopted a Code of Ethics and Corporate Conduct which is posted on the Company’s website.
-A similar document has been issued to all employees setting out the principles and standards with which they are expected to comply.
+A similar document has been issued to all employees setting out the Company values, principles and standards with which they are expected to comply.
 The Board has also adopted an Anti-bribery and Corruption Policy and a Whistle-blower Policy, which are posted on the Company’s website.

 The Company also has a Securities Trading Policy, which is posted on the website.